kissmetrics/km-support/_posts/2012-10-19-mobile-sites-apps.md

 layout: post
 title: Tracking Mobile/iPhone/Android Apps
 categories: how-tos
-summary: Using KISSmetrics to track mobile sites and apps.
+summary: Using Kissmetrics to track mobile sites and apps.
 ---
 * Table of Contents
 {:toc}
 * * *

-KISSmetrics can track your mobile website using our typical [JavaScript Library][js].
+Kissmetrics can track your mobile website using our typical [JavaScript Library][js].
 For a native iOS or Android application, you'lll need to do some more work.

 ## 1. Implement events using the library in the app's native language